Sure Dividend

 Valuation & Expected Returns

-Fortunately, shareholder returns will be boosted by projected earnings-per-share growth of 6% per year, as well as the current dividend yield of 2.2%.
-The dividend payout is highly secure, with a projected 2023 dividend payout ratio of just 40%, which leaves plenty of room for annual dividend increases.
-As a matter of fact, on March 2nd, 2022, the company announced a dividend increase of 5.9%, which marked its 31 consecutive dividend increase.
+Fortunately, shareholder returns will be boosted by projected earnings-per-share growth of 6% per year, as well as the current dividend yield of 1.9%.
+The dividend payout is highly secure, with a projected 2024 dividend payout ratio of just 39%, which leaves plenty of room for annual dividend increases.

-Given all of these factors, we see total annual returns of about 4.0% in the coming years.
-This is not a great rate of return, but considering notable tailwinds could follow during the ongoing, favorable environment for defense companies, we rate the stock as a hold.
+Given all of these factors, we see total annual returns of about 3.2% in the coming years.
+Considering notable tailwinds could follow during the ongoing, favorable environment for defense companies, we rate the stock as a hold.

 Final Thoughts